nrfconnect/sdk-nrf/include/nrf_cloud.rst

 *****************************************
 If you want to remove the link between a device and an nRF Cloud user, you must do this from the nRF Cloud.
 It is not possible for a device to unlink itself.

-When a user disassociates a device, the library disallows any further sensor data to be sent to the cloud and generates an :c:data:`NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST` event.
-The application can then decide to associate again by responding with :c:func:`nrf_cloud_user_associate` with the new input sequence.
+When a user disassociates a device, the library disallows any further sensor data to be sent to the cloud and generates an :cpp:enumerator:`NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST` event.
+The application can then decide to associate again by responding with :cpp:func:`nrf_cloud_user_associate` with the new input sequence.
 See the following message sequence chart:

 .. msc:
    hscale = "1.3";